tremor-rs/tremor-www/docs/Workshop/examples/43_otel_prometheus/README.md

 ## Prometheus client

-We provide a simple prometheus client implemented in rust
+We provide a prometheus client implemented in rust

 ```rust
 use device_query::{DeviceState, Keycode};